New iMac Magic Keyboard with Touch ID available for individual sale - NewsBreak

 New iMac Magic Keyboard with Touch ID available for individual sale

 Previously only available with the new 24-inch iMac, the Magic Keyboard with Touch ID can now be bought on its own, as can the new Magic Trackpad, and Magic Mouse.
-Now both models are available to buy separately.
-The Magic Keyboard with Touch ID costs $149, while the Magic Keyboard with Touch ID and Numeric Keypad is $179. — At the same time, the revised Magic Trackpad has been released on sale for $129, with the new Magic Mouse selling for $79.appleinsider.com
+Touch ID has been on MacBook Pro models for years, but the biometric security feature came to desktop Macs with the 24-inch iMac.
+Originally exclusively available with that model, Apple introduced both a standard Magic Keyboard with Touch ID, and an extended one with a numeric keypad.forums.appleinsider.com

 Comments / 0